SpaceTheme/Steam/README.md

 **5.** Next, extract the .zip file, and you will see a folder named `Steam SpaceTheme`.
 Delete the .zip file from the skins folder.

-**6.** Go back to Steam Settings, select Interface, and choose the SpaceTheme from the dropdown menu under the Select the skin you wish Steam to use section.
+**6.** Go back to Steam Settings, select Interface, and choose the SpaceTheme from the dropdown menu.

 **7.** Finally, restart Steam, and you should have the SpaceTheme installed.
 Enjoy your new skin!